Wentworth, season 6, raises the danger level for prisoners and officers as new threats and old sins come to a violent head.

 Rita taught Ruby everything she knew about boxing.
 She was a brilliant boxer herself.
 Her talent with her fists got her in big trouble before the season was over.

-Maria was a manipulator and convinced people to do things that were against their own self-interests.
+Marie was a manipulator and convinced people to do things that were against their own self-interests.
 The writers keep inserting characters like that into the prison.

-Maria’s son was attacked outside a bar.
+Marie’s son was attacked outside a bar.
 She was in for assaulting a doctor who wasn’t able to keep her son alive.
 Her main goal was to find the person who killed her son.
 The answer lay inside the prison.

 In Old News

-Allie was torn between her loyalty to Kaz, her past affection for Maria, and her new relationship with Ruby.
+Allie was torn between her loyalty to Kaz, her past affection for Marie, and her new relationship with Ruby.
 She tried to be like Switzerland between all the drama among them, but it didn’t work very well.

 Sonia (Sigrid Thornton) didn’t die like she was supposed to in season 5.
 She came back to devil poor Liz (Celia Ireland).
 Early in the season Sonia stabbed a woman in the shower she thought was Liz 17 times with a big fork.